What is data monetization?

 At a base level, data monetization encapsulates a range of strategies and approaches to make data work financially for the organization.
 Whether through direct methods, such as selling or licensing data, or indirect methods, including using data to improve operational efficiency or enhance product offerings, data monetization presents myriad opportunities for organizations to capitalize on their data reservoirs.

-What data monetization can do for a business
+The power of data monetization for modern business

 Making use of data through AI and analytics, organizations can identify new market opportunities, refine their product offerings, and tailor their services to meet the evolving needs of their customers.
 Such strategic alignment with market demands contributes substantially to improving business performance.